sdebruyn/dbt-timescaledb/docs/usage/hypertables.md

 Hypertables make less sense as dbt models to store transformed data.
 However, you can still use them as such.
 A more useful version right now is the `empty` option, which will create empty hypertables.

+!!! tip "Look into virtual hypertables"
+    If you're looking to use dbt to configure your leverage pre-existing hypertables, check out the [virtual hypertables](../usage/virtual-hypertables.md) guide.

 !!! danger "Only run hypertable models once"

     dbt will always recreate your entire model.
 This means that all existing data in your hypertables will be lost when you run them again.
 If you're using hypertables for ingesting time-series data, you probably don't want this.